Investors watch stock indices at a trading floor in Hà Nội. VNA/VNS Photo

-HÀ NỘI — Shares ended the week on a negative note as selling pressure increased gradually at the end of the session.
+HÀ NỘI — The stock market ended the week on a negative note as increased selling pressure made indices reverse to fall in the final minutes of trading.

 On the Hồ Chí Minh Stock Exchange (HoSE), the VN-Index lost 0.15 per cent to end at 1,206.33 points.

 The market's breadth stood negative with 189 advancers and 239 decliners.

 The market's liquidity was low with 590.3 million shares traded on the southern bourse, equivalent to roughly VNĐ15 trillion (US$642.6 million).